Russia: Alexei Navalny to spend 2.5 years in prison | DW | 02.02.2021

-Russian opposition leader Alexei Navalny is set to spend 2.5 years behind bars for violating the terms of his probation, a judge has ruled.
+A Russian court ordered on Monday the opposition leader Alexei Navalny is set to spend 2.5 years behind bars for violating the terms of his probation over a 2014 money laundering case.
+While the ruling calls for a 3.5-year prison term, the court will shorten the sentence by one year that Navalny had spent under house arrest.

 A Moscow court on Tuesday decided that opposition figure Alexei Navalny should face prison time following a tense hearing at a Moscow courthouse.
 Prosecutors allege he violated the terms of his probation, but Navalny and other government critics see it as a bid to silence the Kremlin opponent.